Regularity estimates for convex functions in Carnot-Carath\'eodory spaces

 \end{The} Since the Lebesgue measure is locally doubling with respect to metric balls and the Poincar\'e inequality holds, the classical Moser iteration technique holds for weak subsolutions to the sub-Laplacian equation, hence getting the classical inequality

 for $0<r<\sigma_x$ and $y\in B_{x,\delta_x}$, where the positive constants $\kappa_x$, $\sigma_x$ and $\delta_x>0$ depend on $x$, see Section~\ref{Sect:WeakSUI} for more information and in particular Corollary~\ref{up}.
-The lower estimate of $u$ is reached using again the approximate exponential, hence obtaining the following pointwise estimate
+The lower estimate of $u$ is reached using the {\em almost exponential} introduced in \eqref{Emap}, hence obtaining the following pointwise estimate

 where $N_x$ depends on $x$ and it satisfies the uniform inequality $1\leq N_x\leq \bar N$ on some compact set, see Lemma~\ref{lowbound}.
 This eventually leads us to the proof of \eqref{supestCC}.
-The estimate \eqref{gradestCC} is a straightforward consequence of Theorem~\ref{LipReg} joined with Theorem~\ref{Thm:lambda}.
-In sum, the geometric part of our method arises from a quantitative representation of the Carnot-Carat\'eodory ball by approximates exponentials and it leads us to the lower estimates.
-The PDEs part of our approach provides the upper estimates.
+The estimate \eqref{gradestCC} is obtained joining Theorem~\ref{LipReg} with Theorem~\ref{Thm:lambda}.
+In sum, the geometric part of our method arises from a quantitative representation of the Carnot-Carath\'eodory ball by almost exponentials and it gives the lower estimates, then the PDE approach leads to the upper estimates.

-At this point, it is worth to mention that another approach to the regularity of convex functions with respect to general H\"ormander vector fields has been also considered by Trudinger in \cite{Trud06}.
-Recall that a smooth k-convex function has the property that all $j$th elementary symmetric functions of the horizontal Hessian $\nabla_\cX^2u$ are nonnegative for all $j=1,\ldots,k$ and $k\leq m$, where $\cX=\{X_1,\ldots,X_m\}$.
-In \cite{Trud06}, nonsmooth k-convex functions are defined by $L^1_{loc}$-limits of smooth k-convex functions and in the works by Gutierrez and Montanari, \cite{GutMon1,GutMon2}, these functions are introduced as locally uniform limits of smooth k-convex functions.
+Our results have also an unexpected connection with the regularity of $k$-convex functions studied by Trudinger in the same framework of H\"ormander vector fields, see \cite{Trud06}.
+Here a smooth $k$-convex function has the pro\-perty that all $j$-th elementary symmetric functions of the horizontal Hessian $\nabla_\cX^2u$ are nonnegative for all $j=1,\ldots,k$ and $k\leq m$, where $\cX=\{X_1,\ldots,X_m\}$.
+Then the nonsmooth $k$-convex functions are defined as $L^1_{loc}$-limits of smooth $k$-convex functions.

-On the other hand, these two different topological closures yield the same class of functions.
-This is a consequence of the H\"older continuity estimates established by Trudinger for all nonsmooth k-convex with $1\leq k\leq m$, \cite{Trud06}.
-We finally notice that Theorem~\ref{Thm:IE} provides the Lipschitz regularity of all nonsmooth m-convex functions.
+In the case $k=m$, it is not difficult to observe that \eqref{gradestCC} gives the local Lipschitz continuity of nonsmooth $m$-convex functions with respect to H\"ormander vector fields.
+In fact, these functions are $\cX$-convex.
+As a byproduct of this simple characterization, we can improve a family of estimates in \cite{Trud06}.
+According to these estimates, we have